Taking of tour of the newly opened University of Michigan Museum of Natural History

 The group enjoys a tour of Greenfield Village and The Henry Ford Museum

-Visual souvenirs from the sixteenth cohort of the Museum Studies graduate certificate program.
+Visual souvenirs from the seventeenth cohort of the Museum Studies graduate certificate program.

 Today's museums are dynamic institutions playing increasingly important roles in the communities they serve.
 In addition to being a place for collecting, preserving, studying and exhibiting "things," museums have become vital arenas for learning, exploring and negotiating the complex relationships that people have with the social and natural environments in which they live.